How to add your logo to your social share images automatically

 Step 2: Embed your template on your site

-The second step shows you how to use your template on your site.
+The second step shows you how to use your template on your site with our different integration options.

 WordPress: Configure your template